Atshayasankaran/Arrhythmia-Heartbeat-Classification-using-ECG-Signals/README.md

 1)	Denoising is performed to minimize the noise or unwanted data from the ECG signal.
 For denoising Discrete Wavelet Transform (DWT) is used.
+<h5 align="center">ECG Signal in the dataset</h5>
 <img src="https://github.com/Atshayasankaran/Arrhythmia-Heartbeat-Classification-using-ECG-Signals/blob/main/img/ECG.JPG">

-2)	The dataset contains the ECG signal with continuous beats.
+3)	The dataset contains the ECG signal with continuous beats.
 Segmentation is used to separate a single beat from the continuous beats.

 <h5 align="center">Denoised and Segmented signals</h5>